FaridSafi/react-native-gifted-chat/README.md

 - [How can I pass style props to InputToolbar design and customize it's color and other styles properties?](https://github.com/FaridSafi/react-native-gifted-chat/issues/662)
 - [How can I change the color of the message box?](https://github.com/FaridSafi/react-native-gifted-chat/issues/640)
 - [Is there a way to manually dismiss the keyboard?](https://github.com/FaridSafi/react-native-gifted-chat/issues/647)
+- [I want to implement a popover that pops right after clicking on a specific avatar, what is the best implementation in this case and how?](https://github.com/FaridSafi/react-native-gifted-chat/issues/660)
 ## License

 - [MIT](LICENSE)